How to Send Email to Undisclosed Recipients in Gmail

 What About Reply All?

-What happens when one of the Bcc recipients decides to reply to the email?
-Does a copy go to everyone in the Bcc field?
+What happens when one of the BCC recipients decides to reply to the email?
+Does a copy go to everyone in the BCC field?
 The answer is no. Email addresses in the Bcc field are copies of the email only.
 If a recipient chooses to reply, he can only reply to addresses listed in the To and Cc fields.

 When Shouldn't You Use Bcc?

-You should avoid Bcc for:
+You should avoid BCC for:

 1. Work correspondence: Because transparency is crucial for productive communication, using Bcc in work correspondence comes off as shady and degrades trust in the confidentiality of email.

 2. Snitching: Bcc'ing your boss when emailing a colleague.
-If you have a problem with a colleague email your manager directly.
+If you have a problem with a colleague, email your manager directly.

 Related ArticlesThese articles may also be of interest to you